 The 5-Stock Method

-Discover How to “Flip” Stocks for Profits as Fast as 37% in 4 Minutes… No Matter Which Direction Stocks Go.
+Discover How You Could “Flip” Stocks for Profits of as Much as 37% in as Little as 4 Minutes… No Matter Which Direction They Go

-Ryan Fitzwater: Hey everyone, Ryan Fitzwater here… Publisher for the Monument Trader’s Alliance.
+Ryan Fitzwater: Hey everyone, Ryan Fitzwater here… Associate Publisher for Monument Traders Alliance.

 Welcome to today’s training.

-I’ve got you scheduled here in a momentto meet with The World’s Fastest Trader… Bryan Bottarelli.
+I’ve got you scheduled in a moment here to meet with the World’s Fastest Trader… Bryan Bottarelli.

 For my money, Bryan is the single greatest trader alive today.

-He’s made around 5,000 trades in his career.
-And he winsins on those trades about 75% of the time.
+He’s made around 6,000 trades in his career.
+And he’s won on about 75% of those trades.

-Sometimes the gains are incredibly fast… as quick as 37% in 4 minutes.
+Sometimes the gains are incredibly fast… coming in as little as four minutes.

 And sometimes the gains are incredibly large… as big as 188% in a day.